talkvegantome/talkvegan-hugo/content/english/anti-vegan/personal-choice.md

 date: 2019-06-24T19:52:09+01:00
 lastmod: 2019-06-24T19:52:09+01:00
 draft: false
-description: "'What we eat is a personal choice, it's not right for you to go round telling people what to do.'"
+description: "How to respond to the argument: 'What we eat is a personal choice, it's not right for you to go round telling people what to do.'"
 weight: 5
 ---